joeyparrish/kinetoscope/hardware/README.md

        them by hand if you wish:
        - J3 and J4 are 20-pin female headers @ 0.1 inch pitch, to mount a
          Raspberry Pi Pico W with male headers facing down
-     - The following parts must be populated by hand:
+     - The following parts could easily be populated by hand if you wish:
-       - J1 must be 2x Adafruit stacking headers modified to 26 pins each
-       - J2 must be 2x Adafruit stacking headers modified to 21 pins each
-       - J5 and J7 are male right-angle headers @ 0.1 inch pitch, which need a
-         single jumper (see silkscreen notes for jumper settings for play vs programming)
+       - J1 & J2 (stacking headers, 2x26 and 2x21 pins respectively)
-       - J6 is an optional 2x3 pin header @ 0.1 inch pitch to connect to an
-         external Ethernet Adapter Board and [Adafruit Ethernet Featherwing][].
+       - J6 (optional 2x3 female header to connect to an Ethernet Adapter Board with an [Adafruit Ethernet Featherwing][])
+     - The following **must** be done by hand:
+       - A single jumper must be added to either J5 or J7 (see silkscreen notes for play vs programming setting)
  - `ethernet`: Ethernet Adapter Board
    - This connects to an optional header on the microcontroller board and allows you to plug in the [Adafruit Ethernet Featherwing][].
    - If Ethernet is connected, the firmware prefers Ethernet over WiFi.
+   - When ordering this through JLCPCB:
+     - All headers could easily be populated by hand if you wish to skip paid
+       assembly:
+       - J1 & J2 (female headers on top of the board, 1x16 and 1x12
+         respectively, where the Featherwing plugs in)
+       - J3 (male header on the bottom of the board, where it attaches to the Microcontroller Board)

 ## Sheets